 Parents and teachers must decide whether the child has sufficient understanding to move from "Who is Jesus?" and "What did Jesus do?" to the factual story of "How did Jesus die and how was He raised from the dead?"
-If a child understands those truths, then he is ready to learn "Why did Jesus have to die and be raised from the dead?"
+If a child understands those truths, then he or she is ready to learn "Why did Jesus have to die and be raised from the dead?"
 These stages show the progression from knowledge to understanding, application, action, and attitude.

 In applying this to the younger and middle preschool years, parents and teachers may choose to use Bible stories such as "Jesus and the Children" or "Jesus Helps a Blind Man See" to answer the life questions "Who is Jesus?" and "What did Jesus do?"

 Later in the preschool years and early childhood, parents and teachers can move to the Easter story and answer the question "How did Jesus die and how was He raised from the dead?"
 This factual approach attempts to give the child correct information or knowledge; it also prepares the child for more in-depth studies of the cross and resurrection.
 This progression begins to encourage the child to grow from his understanding of Jesus as Friend to Jesus as Savior.
-The telling of the Bible story of how Jesus died and how He was raised from the dead becomes a step in a process that hopefully will lead a child to the point of conversion and spiritual transformation later in life.
+The telling of the Bible story of how Jesus died and how He was raised from the dead becomes a step in a process that hopefully will lead a child to the point of salvation and spiritual transformation later in life.
 During this stage, teachers and parents should remember to:

-- Stay with the Bible text.
+Stay with the Bible text.

 Allow the child to visualize the story.

 Children have the ability to create a mental picture of the events of the death and resurrection of Jesus.
 Boys and girls will create images that are easier to understand and accept than any prop or visual can create.

-- Check for clear understanding.
+Check for clear understanding.

 Ask questions such as "Why did Jesus die?
 How did His disciples feel before and after His resurrection?
 Where is Jesus today?"

-- Ask follow-up questions.
+Ask follow-up questions.

 When a child asks a question, always respond with a question that clarifies his question.
 Often a child does not know exactly what to ask.
 Use phrases like "Tell me more about what you are thinking" or "What makes you ask this question?"

-- Give short simple responses.
+Give short simple responses.

-- Avoid jumping to conclusions.
+Avoid jumping to conclusions.

-- Angel– a messenger from God
+Angel– a messenger from God

-- Cross – a wooden structure where Jesus died
+Cross – a wooden structure where Jesus died

-- Disciple – someone who followed Jesus and learned from Jesus
+Disciple – someone who followed Jesus and learned from Jesus

-- Savior – someone who saves people from danger; the name Jesus means Savior*
+Savior – someone who saves people from danger; the name Jesus means Savior*

-- Tomb – a place to bury people who are dead; usually a cave with a big stone door
+Tomb – a place to bury people who are dead; usually a cave with a big stone door

-- Resurrection – when God brought Jesus back to life and then Jesus went to heaven to be with God*
+Resurrection – when God brought Jesus back to life and then Jesus went to heaven to be with God*

-- Crucifixion – the way Jesus died on the cross*
+Crucifixion – the way Jesus died on the cross*

 * These terms are best used with middle and preteen children.

 In the middle and preteen years, teachers and parents can begin to answer the question "Why did Jesus have to die and be raised from the dead?"
 This discussion begins to help children identify the causes and effects of sin on the world and in their individual lives.
 They can move from more foundational truths to the concepts that Jesus died because of sin and that Jesus paid the penalty for sin.
-The resurrection story demonstrates Jesus' victory over death and sin, paving the way for Christians to live wonderful lives with Jesus and to be in heaven with Him after they die.
+The resurrection story demonstrates Jesus' victory over death and sin, paving the way for Christians to live abundantl lives with Jesus and to be in heaven with Him after they die.

 Guiding children toward faith in Jesus is an exciting journey.
 Knowing each child and her individual level of learning is important.
 By laying foundations for spiritual conversion through the story of Easter, teachers and parents can become partners with the Holy Spirit as He prepares and calls children to accept Jesus as Savior.
-By partnering with the Holy Spirit, parents and teachers can tell this story and other stories of faith and then trust God to bring the harvest in His time.